Mortgage calculator

 What our expert says...

 “Whether you’re a first-time buyer or are looking to upsize, our mortgage calculator can give you a good indication of what you may be able to borrow.
-You can adjust the deposit amount, mortgage term and rate of interest to see how the differences could affect potential mortgage payments.
+You can adjust the deposit amount, mortgage term and rate of interest to see how affect potential mortgage payments.

 Just be aware that lenders have tightened their affordability criteria in recent years.
-While our calculator offers a ballpark figure on what you might pay for a mortgage, the actual amount will depend on your chosen lender and their assessment of your financial situation.”
+Our affordability calculator offers a ballpark figure on what you might pay for a mortgage.
+But the actual amount will depend on your chosen lender and their assessment of your financial situation.”

 - The Editorial Team, Experts in personal finance, insurance and utilities